List of American Physical Society prizes and awards: Davisson–Germer Prize in Atomic or Surface Physics

 The Davisson–Germer Prize in Atomic or Surface Physics is an annual prize for "outstanding work in atomic physics or surface physics".
 The prize is named after Clinton Davisson and Lester Germer, who first measured electron diffraction.

 John Dawson Award for Excellence in Plasma Physics Research

 The John Dawson Award for Excellence in Plasma Physics Research, established in 1981 but named after John M. Dawson in 2007, is an annual award that recognizes "a particular recent outstanding achievement in plasma physics research".
 The award carries a prize of $5000 divided among the year's recipients and an allowance for registration and travel to the APS Division of Plasma Physics Annual Meeting.

 Max Delbruck Prize in Biological Physics

 The Max Delbruck Prize recognizes and encourage outstanding achievement in biological physics research, and is one of the most prestigious international prizes in biological physics.
 It is awarded annually with a prize of $10000.

 John H. Dillon Medal

 The John H. Dillon Medal is an annual medal with an award of $2,000 for "outstanding accomplishment and unusual promise in research in polymer physics".

+DQI Best Thesis Award

+The DQI Best Thesis Award is presented by the APS Division of Quantum Information to recognize outstanding doctoral thesis research in quantum information science and technology.
+As part of the award process, a small group of finalists (typically 5 out of 100) is selected from the nominations and invited to present their work at the APS Global Physics Summit, after which one finalist is named the award recipient.
+The possible topics cover quantum information, quantum computing, quantum sensing and quantum communication.